 What information do we collect about you?

-You are free to browse our clinic website without disclosing any personal information to us and we do not need to collect data about your visit, as we do not sell products on the site.
+You are free to browse our clinic website without disclosing any personal information.

 Personal information about you that you provide when you contact us or attend an appointment, including your name, title, billing address, contact information (such as your telephone number and email address) and your medical history is stored on our electronic cloud system Cliniko (who also comply appropriately with UK GDPR laws).